 Airy cheese puffs to quell your hunger as you wait for dinner.
 Or the perfect companion to your aperitif.
-Either way, those golden morsels are a delight and so easy to make, I guarantee they will become your go-to appetizer.
+Either way, those golden morsels are a delight and so easy to make.
+I guarantee they will become your go-to appetizer.

 In France, we serve those before dinner with an aperitif.
 A preamble to dinner to come.
 Soft and tender and full of flavor.

 Under normal circumstances, this recipe will kick off the holiday season.
 Having friends over, or going to friends and celebrating the holidays upon us.
-This year life has changed things around for us a bit, but we should not let it guide our actions.
+Life has changed things around for us this year, but we should not let it guide our actions.

 I played around with the original recipe and used two kinds of cheddar cheeses.
 White extra sharp reminds me of and has the same texture as the gruyere cheese.
 Rich in flavor.

-- I used my stand-alone mixer, however, you can work the dough with a whisk.
+I used my stand-alone mixer.
+However, you can work the dough with a whisk.

-- Beat or whisk well after each egg is added.
+Beat or whisk well after each egg is added.

-- You can turn off the oven and let the gougeres cool off to lukewarm with the door open.
+You can turn off the oven and let the gougeres cool off to lukewarm with the door open.

-- The sharp white cheddar cheese can be replaced by shredded gruyere cheese.
+The sharp white cheddar cheese can be replaced by shredded gruyere cheese.

-- Shred the cheese all to the same size.
+Shred the cheese all to the same size.
 Easier to melt evenly.

 We enjoyed them with Pomegranate Martinis.
 The sweetness of the martini balanced well against the cheese.
 A chilled glass of Chardonnay is perfect as well.